zikula/core/README.md

   - PHP 5.3.16 has a major bug in the Reflection subsystem and is not suitable to run Zikula (https://bugs.php.net/bug.php?id=62715)

+Zikula requires more memory than typical to install.
+You should set your memory limit in `php.ini` to 128 MB for the installation process.

 <a name="beforeinstalling" />
 Before installing